swiftlang/swift-evolution/proposals/NNNN-substring-affordances.md

 avoided at the time of the slice.

-There are a few places in the standard library where it is notably inefficient to force a copy of a substring in order to use it with a string: performing lookups in hashed containers, joining substrings, and converting substrings to integers.
-In particular, these operations are likely to be used inside a loop over a number of substrings extracted from a string.
-For example, suppose you had a string of key/value pairs, where the values were integers and you wanted to sum them by key.
-You would be forced to convert both the `Substring` keys and values to `String` to do this.
+There are a few places in the standard library where it is notably inefficient to force a copy of a substring in order to use it with a string: joining substrings, and converting substrings to integers.
+In particular, these operations are likely to be used inside a loop over a number of substrings extracted from a string – for example, splitting a string into substrings, then rejoining them.

+Additionally, per SE-163, operations on `Substring` that produce a fresh string (such as `.uppercase`) should return a `String`.
+This changes `Substring.filter` to do so.

 ## Proposed solution